As an Amazon Associate I earn from qualifying purchases.

 Tamales are, like all good things stuffed into other good things, long labors of love.
+Especially turkey tamales.

-Both, you should know, orginate in Mesoamerica.
+Both, you should know, originate in Mesoamerica.
 Yep.
 Both the Mayans and Aztecs domesticated the turkey, as well as the various winter squash we all know and love.
 While not entirely pre-Contact, this recipe for turkey tamales is pretty close: Only a few spices, the lard and garlic were brought to Mexico by the Spaniards.

 If you’ve somehow never eaten a tamal, which is what a single dumpling in a batch of tamales is called, they are ideally light packets of corn dough — the masa — filled with something good.
 In this case shredded turkey leg and thigh meat, coated in a red chile sauce.
 They are then steamed in corn husks or banana leaves or somesuch, unwrapped and eaten, sometimes with a sauce, and sometimes not.

-If you can’t find them, you can use regular pumpkin seeds roasted, but be sure to grind them well, as they include a thin shell we normally eat.
+If you can’t find pepitas, you can use regular pumpkin seeds roasted, but be sure to grind them well, as they include a thin shell we normally eat.
 Sesame seeds are another authentic variation.

 Since these require a bit of work, you can be more efficient by doubling this recipe.
 Most Mexican families that make tamales do it in an industrial scale — after all, making 75 tamales isn’t that much harder than making 25.
 Why bother?
 Tamales freeze really well.